Eli Saulsbury

-Eli May Saulsbury (December 29, 1817 – March 22, 1893) was an American lawyer and politician from Dover, in Kent County, Delaware.
+Eli Saulsbury (December 29, 1817 – March 22, 1893) was an American lawyer and politician from Dover, in Kent County, Delaware.
 He was a member of the Democratic Party, who served in the Delaware General Assembly and as U.S. Senator from Delaware.

 Early life and family

-Saulsbury was born in Mispillion Hundred, Kent County, Delaware, son of William & Margaret Ann Smith Saulsbury.
-He was the middle brother of Governor Gove Saulsbury and U.S. Senator Willard Saulsbury Sr. Saulsbury was educated at Dickinson College, studied law, was admitted to the Delaware Bar in 1857, and began his practice in Dover, Delaware, where he lived.
+Saulsbury was born in Mispillion Hundred, Kent County, Delaware, son of William and Margaret Ann (Smith) Saulsbury.
+He was the middle brother of Governor Gove Saulsbury and U.S. Senator Willard Saulsbury Sr. According to a local Caroline County history, Eli and his brothers attended the Chinquapin School in Burrsville.
+Saulsbury was educated at Dickinson College, studied law, was admitted to the Delaware Bar in 1857, and began his practice in Dover, Delaware, where he lived.

 Political career

 Saulsbury served one term in the State House, during the 1853/54 session.
 In 1871 he successfully challenged his younger brother, incumbent U.S. Senator Willard Saulsbury Sr., for his seat in the U.S. Senate.
 He went on to win three full terms but was defeated in an attempt for a fourth term by Republican candidate Anthony Higgins.
 He was in office from March 4, 1871, until March 3, 1889, and served on the Committee on Privileges and Elections in the 46th Congress, and the Committee on Engrossed Bills in the 47th Congress through the 50th Congress.

 He opposed civil rights for African Americans in 1873.